Veterinary Specialties: 24 Types from A-Z

 20. Sports Medicine and Rehabilitation

-Specializing in injuries and rehabilitation, these professionals work with athletes and active animals.
+Specializing in injuries and physical rehabilitation, these professionals work with athletes and active animals.
 They employ physiotherapy, hydrotherapy, and other techniques to facilitate recovery and prevent future injuries.

 21. Surgery